This article covers frequently-asked questions about the Funnel Analysis chart.

 If users trigger the events multiple times, Amplitude looks at the earliest event for step 1 and calculates the path that takes you the farthest to conversion.

 How do I use the “broken down by” feature?

-The "broken down by" feature allows you to select a property to break down your Funnel results by.
+The "broken down by" feature allows you to break down your funnel analysis results by a specific property.
 The results will show how users with a certain event or user property value during your selected step converted through the other steps in the funnel.